aidanlloydtucker/decompress/README.md

 Decompress
 ==========
 This is a tool that allows you to have one decompress command for all of your compressed files.
+Debian is only supported!
 Supported compressed files
 - Zip
 - Tar